jcortell/blog/content/post/2020-09-06-week-majorca.md

 coverMeta: out
 ---

 I don't think I've been this long without posting, or traveling, in recent years.
-Here I come with a vengeance: a week in Majorca!
+Here I come with a vengeance: almost a week in Majorca!

 <!--more-->